iipc/awesome-web-archiving/README.md

 # Awesome Web Archiving [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Web archiving, an effort to preserve the Web for future generations.
+Web archiving is an effort to preserve the sample of the Web as it exists at the time of observation.
+Archived web pages can be used to track changes in a website over time, as a backup of useful resources that would otherwise be gone when the original webpage ceases to exist, as a proof in the courts of law, a historical record of the Web of today for future generations, and many other purposes.
+Preserving the Web and replaying it meaningfully have numerous challenges such as the massive scale, frequency of changes, and ever-evolving technologies to list a few.

 ## Contents